timescale/pgai/README.md

 with the new embeddings asynchronously.

 [Automate AI embedding with pgai Vectorizer](/docs/vectorizer.md) shows you how to implement embeddings in your own data.
-When you install pgai on Timescale Cloud, embedding are automatically created and synchronized in the background.
+When you create Vectorizers in a Timescale Cloud database, embeddings are automatically created and synchronized in the background.
 On a self-hosted Postgres installation, you use a [Vectorizer Worker](/docs/vectorizer-worker.md) to asynchronously processes your vectorizers.